fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 alternative is [DeviceAtlas][deviceatlas].

-A alternative to matching on the User Agent string – or more realistically: an additional heurestic – is to check if the device specifies a [User Agent Profile][uaprof] (or UAProf).
+A alternative to matching on the User Agent string – or more realistically: an additional heuristic – is to check if the device specifies a [User Agent Profile][uaprof] (or UAProf).
 This is usually indicated by the `X-WAP-Device` header, that links to a XML-document containing the profile.
 Especially if you are creating your own matching rules this added information